• States

 Cuyahoga Valley National Park, Ohio

-This national park is filled with awesome hikes, stunning greenery, and even some wildlife.
+This national offers awesome hikes, stunning greenery, and even some wildlife.

-The most famous attraction in Cuyahoga Valley National Park by far is the eye-catching, 65-foot Brandywine Falls.
+The most famous attraction in Cuyahoga Valley National Park is the eye-catching, 65-foot Brandywine Falls.

-If you like, you can even take a train ride on the Cuyahoga Valley Scenic Railroad.
-By doing so, you can see quite a bit of the national park’s beautiful nature without having to exert much energy.
+You can even take a train ride on the Cuyahoga Valley Scenic Railroad.
+You can see the national park’s beautiful nature without exerting much energy.

 Voyageurs National Park, Minnesota